Confirmation

 WHAT IS CONFIRMATION?

-Preparation for Confirmation is centered around faith learning, charitable works of mercy, and encounters with Jesus through retreat experiences.
-The process spans two years, typically the seventh and eighth grade years, where seventh graders attend one retreat, begin to explore saint patronage, and begin charitable works, while in the eighth grade year there is a fuller immersion with two very different retreat experiences and eight learning sessions with peers and/or sponsors.
+Preparation for Confirmation is centered around faith learning, charitable, and spiritual works of mercy, and encounters with Jesus through retreat experiences and prayer.
+The process spans two years, typically the seventh and eighth grade years, where seventh graders attend one retreat, begin to explore saint patronage and a sponsor, and begin charitable and spiritual works, while in the eighth grade year there is a fuller immersion with two very different retreat experiences and numerous learning sessions with peers and/or sponsors.
+While the curriculum being utilized consists of 24-sessions, we’ve combined a few and provide some opportunities to complete sessions at-home, given their topic and relevance.

-Confirmation takes place in the spring at Rosary Cathedral in Toledo.
+Confirmation takes place in the spring at Our Lady of the Holy Rosary Cathedral in Toledo.
 Students choose a sponsor, who stands as the candidate's guide into a fuller life in the church.

 WHAT ARE THE COMPONENTS?

 Sponsors: Sponsors should be fully initiated Catholics and actively living their Catholic Faith in order to act as a good role model for the candidate.
+(Verification from sponsors’ parishes may be requested.)
 The candidates should feel comfortable communicating with their sponsor, who ideally shares or complements their family values.
-Specific requirements to be a candidate and a candidate application form will be shared with parents of the confirmands.
+Sponsors must be at least 16 years of age.

-Retreats: Candidates are provided two retreat opportunities, one at the beginning of the preparation and one in the spring just prior to the Confirmation ceremony.
+Retreats: Candidates are provided two retreat opportunities, both with very different preparation goals.
+One at the beginning of the preparation and one in the spring just prior to the Confirmation ceremony.
 While both retreats provide opportunities to encounter Jesus, they are also opportunities for the Holy Spirit to open the hearts of the youth to the gifts they are preparing to receive.
+Participation at both is expected.

-Charitable Works of Mercy: Candidates will receive a booklet of the corporal and spiritual works of mercy along with the Catholic social teaching principles.
-In total there are 21 categories from which candidates should choose 10 to complete.
+Charitable Works of Mercy: Candidates will receive a booklet of the corporal and spiritual works of mercy along with the Catholic social teaching principles (as seventh graders).
+In total, there are 21-categories from which candidates should choose 10 to complete.
 The length of time and duration are not significant, rather candidates should choose a variety of ways to be charitable and should reflect on the need for charity, observations made, lessons learned, especially connected to living a Christian life.
 Wherever possible, parents or sponsors are asked to participate in charitable works with candidates and to converse about their experiences.

 HOW DO I REGISTER?

 Candidates who were not baptized at St. Aloysius or did not make their First Communion here must provide a baptismal certificate.
-This should be done well in advance of receiving the sacrament.
+This should be done well in advance of the date to receive the sacrament.

-If you are an adult seeking the Sacrament of Confirmation, information is available on the Becoming Catholic page.
+If you are an adult seeking the Sacrament of Confirmation, please utilize the information available on the Becoming Catholic page.